Mar Vista Animal Medical Center

 Histiocytomas especially common in Labrador retrievers, Staffordshire terriers, Boxers, and Dachshunds.
 The histiocytoma is not related to the malignant process called “histiocytosis."

-WHAT MIGHT A GROWTH WITH THIS APPEARANCE BE?
+WHAT ELSE MIGHT A GROWTH WITH THIS APPEARANCE BE?

 There are several possibilities for this type of growth, often termed a "button" growth.
 The ringworm fungus, for example, can produce some raised round reactions called “kerions” which can look similar.
 The mast cell tumor, which is highly inflammatory, sometimes malignant, and must be excised widely so as to prevent recurrence, can have an identical appearance.
 The melanoma can also appear as a similar lesion.
 If the patient is young, the chances are good that a benign process is afoot but some testing will be needed to be sure.